 The wild ducks might love all those bits of stale bread, but they are definitely not good for them.
 It’s the equivalent of someone tossing potato chips at you – they might be tasty, but it’s all empty calories.
 What’s worse is, especially for ducks in the wild, all those empty calories slow them down making it harder to escape predators.
 It also fills them up so they won’t eat the things they need to, like greens & bugs.

-So we shouldn’t feed ducks things like bread, pasta and crackers (salted crackers like Ritz especially are bad because ducks should not have salt) – what can we give them for treats?
-First remember treats, are just that, treats.
+So we shouldn’t feed ducks things like bread, pasta, and crackers (salted crackers like Ritz especially are bad because ducks should not have salt) – what can we give them for treats?
+First remember that treats, are just that – treats.
 Quality duck feed should make up the majority of your duck’s diet.
 For tips on feeding your backyard ducks, click here.
 If you already keep chickens, many of these healthy treats will be familiar to you because ducks & chickens have similar diets.

 My duck’s absolute favorite treat is meal worms – high in protein, most types of insects are excellent treat for ducks.
 Another great source of protein your ducks will love is feeder goldfish or minnows.
 Add a few of these to their pond or water bowl and stand back because the water will be flying!
 Other protein snacks to try include plain yogurt and scrambled eggs.

 The other treat mine go crazy for is Romaine lettuce.
 Most days I bring out a head of lettuce to feed the rabbits.
 The ducks have caught onto this little routine and will follow me around while I do my morning chores quacking non stop at me, letting me know that it’s not just the rabbits that love lettuce.
 They are so cute, I always peel off a few leaves for them.
 Most types of lettuce are great for them, but avoid Iceberg lettuce as it has limited nutritional value.

 You can grow lots of healthy treats for your ducks right in your garden.
 For information on gardening for your pets, click here